 Additional requirements for International Students:

 Timetables: Timetables are normally available one month before registration.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
-Where possible we will look to schedule timetabled sessions for full-time courses over two days per week, and part-time courses over one day per week.
+Where possible we will look to schedule timetabled sessions for full-time courses over one day per week.

 Teaching and Learning: You are taught through a combination of lectures, seminars and practicals.
 Seminars enable smaller group discussions to develop understanding of topics covered in lectures.